symblai/symbl-docs/docs/tutorials/trackers/consuming-trackers-async-api.md

 ]
 ```

-### Detecting Trackers with Async API
+### Get Trackers by ID

-You can also use the Async API to detect Trackers by sending a list of Tracker IDs of previously created trackers (from the Management API).
+You can also use the Async API to get Trackers by sending a list of Tracker IDs of previously created trackers.
 The Trackers will be searched in the submitted Async API request containing the conversation.

 #### Example
-In the example given below, we will send the following trackers IDs in the Async API request assuming they were already created:
+In the example given below, we will send the following trackers IDs in the Async API request body:

 ```shell
 "trackers": [
     {